gis-ops/prop2osm-public/README.md

 > **Disclaimer**
 The converter has been designed to only work with street network data and is **not** suitable to produce OSM files for rendering or any other purpose.

+## Contact

+Please contact us on enquiry@gis-ops.com in case of questions or interest.

 ## General

 #### Supported providers: